-The Amended and Restated 2013 Plan provides that, in the event of a merger of the Company with or into another corporation or entity or a "change in control" (as defined in the Amended and Restated 2013 Plan), each outstanding award will be treated as the Administrator determines, including, without limitation, that each award be assumed or an equivalent award substituted by the successor corporation or its affiliate.
+The Amended Plan provides that, in the event of a merger of the Company with or into another corporation or entity or a "change in control" (as defined in the Amended Plan), each outstanding award will be treated as the Administrator determines, including, without limitation, that each award be assumed or an equivalent award substituted by the successor corporation or its affiliate.
 The Administrator will not be required to treat all awards similarly in the transaction.
-Our Board has made the determination that all equity awards issued under the Prior Plan and the Amended and Restated 2013 Plan, if approved, will include the provision that in the event of a "change in control" (as defined in the Prior Plan or the Amended and Restated 2013 Plan, as applicable), all unvested shares underlying the option and all unvested restricted stock units will vest and become exercisable immediately prior to the consummation of such change in control transaction.
+Our Board has made the determination that all equity awards issued under the Prior Plan, the Plan and the Amended Plan, if approved, will include the provision that in the event of a "change in control" (as defined in the Prior Plan or the Amended Plan, as applicable), all unvested shares underlying the option and all unvested RSUs and RSAs will vest and become exercisable, as applicable, immediately prior to the consummation of such change in control transaction.

-If the successor corporation does not assume or substitute for the award, the participant will fully vest in and have the right to exercise all of his or her outstanding options and stock appreciation rights, all restrictions on restricted stock and restricted stock units will lapse, and, with respect to awards with performance-based vesting, all performance goals or other vesting criteria will be deemed achieved at 100% of target levels and all other terms and conditions met.
+If the successor corporation does not assume or substitute for the award, the participant will fully vest in and have the right to exercise all of his or her outstanding options and stock appreciation rights, all restrictions on RSAs and RSUs will lapse, and, with respect to awards with performance-based vesting, all performance goals or other vesting criteria will be deemed achieved at 100% of target levels and all other terms and conditions met.
 In addition, if an option or stock appreciation right is not assumed or substituted for, the Administrator will notify the participant in writing or electronically that the option or stock appreciation right will be exercisable for a period of time determined by the Administrator in its sole discretion, and the option or stock appreciation right will terminate upon the expiration of such period.